-We understand that Vasculitis, like any chronic illness, can impact hugely on your life and your wellbeing.
+Vasculitis, like any chronic illness, can have a huge impact on your life and your wellbeing.
 And not only for you, but also for those people closest to you.

 Illness can affect your ability to work, potentially leading to concerns about your job and money.
 It can strain relationships.
-And other day-to-day concerns can add their own pressures, which can have a negative impact on your health.
+And other day-to-day concerns can add their own pressures.
+All of which can have a negative impact on your health.

-Reducing stress is vital in managing Vasculitis, which is why we’ve introduced our online Wellbeing Service.
+Reducing stress is vital when you’re managing vasculitis – which is why we offer our online Wellbeing Service.

-The Wellbeing Service gives you access to a whole raft of practical advice and information covering topics including mental health, work, the law, relationships, addiction and family.
+The wellbeing service gives you access to an online site full of practical advice and information covering a range of topics, including mental health, work, the law, relationships, addiction and family.

 The information it holds is invaluable.
-But if you’re looking to follow up with counselling or mental health support, please contact us and we can put you in contact with our counsellor who is funded by us and has extensive knowledge of vasculitis – see more about counselling here
+But if you’re looking to follow up with counselling or mental health support, please contact us first.
+We can put you in contact with our counsellor, who is funded by us and has extensive knowledge of vasculitis.

-Once you’ve reached the homepage, look at the top right hand corner for the login option.
+On the homepage, look at the top right-hand corner for the login option.

 If you’re on a mobile, you’ll need to access the menu (also on the top right corner) to see the login option.